Johnson County Election Office releases final vote count update ahead of canvass — see where close races stand

 A handful of races for municipal offices in Johnson County remain close, with some margins gradually tightening over the past three days as the election office has released daily updates.

-But none of these races have seen the order of how the candidates finished on Tuesday flip in the intervening three days.
+But no races in the Post’s coverage area saw the order of how the candidates finished on Tuesday flip in the intervening three days.

 These updates have taken into account the addition of mail-in ballots that were delivered or postmarked before 7 p.m. on Election Day and received by Friday, according to Nathan Carter, a spokesperson with the Johnson County Election Office.

+This might not be the final time vote counts change before final certification on Tuesday.

+Provisional ballots cast on Election Day will be reviewed by the Board of County Canvassers during the canvass and could be added to some races’ totals, altering these current unofficial results further.

-Here are the races in the Post’s coverage area with the slimmest margins going into the official canvass next week.
+Here are the races in the Post’s coverage area with the slimmest margins after Friday’s update.

 Overland Park City Council Ward 5